-Emerson College is committed to supporting faculty as new technology and pedagogy develop to meet the challenges of the COVID-19 pandemic.
+Emerson College is committed to supporting faculty as new technology and pedagogy develop.
 Emerson remains committed to its intellectual property policies, which ensure that ownership of creative work remains with both faculty and students.
 In addition, the College reminds faculty that if they are interested in recording courses, the College is here to assist in meeting requirements for consent under the Family Education Rights and Privacy Act (FERPA) as well as state law.

 - Typically, Emerson College courses are not recorded except in particular situations involving accommodations coordinated with faculty and approved by Student Accessibility Services under the American with Disabilities Act.

 - Faculty members may opt to record their own presentations to students by audio and/or video and to post or distribute such recordings.